Binghamton Drunk Driving Accident Attorney

 What to Do If You Were Involved in a Drunk Driving Accident

 If you have been involved in an accident caused by a drunk driver, it’s imperative that you seek medical attention for any injuries you have sustained.
 To protect your legal rights, it’s important to hire a car accident lawyer soon after the accident to help you determine the cause of your accident and assist you in gathering the evidence necessary to prove fault.
-Delay in pursuing your legal case can hamper collecting vital evidence to prove your case, such as eyewitness testimony.
+Delay in pursuing your legal case can hamper collecting vital evidence that the DWI accident lawyer will need to prove your case, such as eyewitness testimony.

 Contact a Binghamton Drunk Driving Accident Attorney Today

-Our firm offers a free initial consultation and review of your case.
-During this consultation you will be given the opportunity to ask a drunk driving attorney any case-related questions you may have, so you can make an informed decision on how you wish to proceed.
+Our law firm offers a free initial consultation and review of your case.
+During this consultation, you will be given the opportunity to ask a New York drunk driving accident attorney any case-related questions you may have, so you can make an informed decision on how you wish to proceed.
 Call us today, or fill out our online form.

 - NHTSA: NHTSA Data Confirms Traffic Fatalities Increased In 2012